-The overall Sandy Supplemental Topo-Bathy project was divided into two parts for AT purposes: a southern section and a northern section.
-Project NY1409-TB-C was included in the northern section.
 The aerotriangulation (AT) phase of the project was performed using digital AT methods to establish the network of photogrammetric control required for the compilation phase.
 The Intergraph ImageStation Automatic Triangulation (ISAT) software (ver.
 6.1) was used to perform automatic point measurements and interactive point measurements of tie points.
-See the AT North Report for the Sandy Supplemental Topo-Bathy project on file with other project data within the RSD Electronic Data Library for more information.
+The imagery for the overall Sandy Supplemental Topo-Bathy project was aerotriangulated in three separate blocks.
+All the imagery for project VA1408-TB-C was included in Block 2.

-The Root Mean Square (RMS) of the standard deviations in both X and Y directions were calculated and used to determine a predicted horizontal circular error at the 95% confidence level (95% CE) of 0.29 meters for the NY1409 sub-block.
+The Root Mean Square (RMS) of the standard deviations in both X and Y directions were calculated and used to determine a predicted horizontal circular error at the 95% confidence level of 0.30 meters.
+An AT Report is on file with other project data within the RSD Electronic Data Library.
 The project database consists of project parameters and options, camera calibration data, interior orientation parameters, ground control parameters, adjusted exterior orientation parameters, and positional listing of all measured points.
 Positional data is referenced to the North American Datum of 1983 (NAD 83) and the North American Vertical Datum of 1988 (NAVD88).
-Stereo-models were examined and found to have acceptable levels of parallax for mapping purposes.